MFR6340/theenglishextension.org/open-world-3/unit-1:Further, faster, higher.md

 # Supplemental Activities

 Rock climbing is a great example of a sport where boundaries are constantly being pushed.
 What wasn't recognized for a long time was how many women have participated in this amazing sport.
-Through October 2023, the Swiss Alpine Museum has an exhibit "Women on the Mountain" focusing on the fearlessness of forty female alpinists.  https://www.alpinesmuseum.ch/en/exhibitions/lost-and-found-memories-office
+Through October 2023, the Swiss Alpine Museum at the Gotthard is hosting the exhibit "**Women on the Mountain**" focusing on the fearlessness of forty female alpinists.  https://www.alpinesmuseum.ch/en/exhibitions/lost-and-found-memories-office

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE4MjQ4MTYxNjRdfQ==
+eyJoaXN0b3J5IjpbMjc1NDk1NzIxXX0=
 -->